Ballin History, Family Crest & Coats of Arms

 John de Baalun or Balun (d.
 1235), was justice itinerant, "a Baron who possessed estates in Gloucestershire, Herefordshire, and Wiltshire, and was descended from one Hameline de Baalun, who came over with the Conqueror, built the castle of Abergavenny, and died in 1089.
 His father was Reginald de Balun, and in 1207 John de Balun paid a fine for the lands of Hameline, on behalf of his father, to Geoffrey Fitz-Ace and Agnes, his wife.
 In 12 John (1210-1211) Balun accompanied the king to Ireland, but at the end of John's reign lost his lands for taking part in the barons' attack upon the king. "

-Important Dates for the Ballin family
+Early History of the Ballin family

 This web page shows only a small excerpt of our Ballin research.
 Another 287 words (20 lines of text) covering the years 1090, 1224, 1273, 1275, 1297, 1327, 1327 and 1500 are included under the topic Early Ballin History in all our PDF Extended History products and printed products wherever possible.